About the Above and Beyond Program

 We Greatly Appreciate Our Sponsor

-The Blenko Apple
+The Blenko Apple and Program Inspiration

 Above And Beyond prize packs will include a unique WVPB-blue apple paperweight created by talented artisans at Blenko Glass Company of Milton.
 The apple is something that has been associated with teaching for many years.
 As a former teacher of 17 years, Kelly places great symbolism on the apple.
-"We recognize the apple as something that represents the art of teaching" said Education Director Kelly Griffith.
+"We recognize the apple as something that represents the art of teaching" said program founder Kelly Griffith.
 At West Virginia Public Broadcasting, it is all about the power of community.
 We feel the Blenko Apple is representative of the community of West Virginia teachers.

 During the pandemic, we at West Virginia Public Broadcasting witnessed educators going Above and Beyond for their students.
 The pandemic forced school leaders and teachers to switch to remote learning overnight.
 Educators faced many new challenges and quickly pivoted their teaching styles and methods to stay connected to students.
-"Highlighting teachers during this difficult time has been a privilege" said Education Director Kelly Griffith.
-"I am thankful for our WV teachers!"

 Meet our Judges Panel